-To support the development of the Integrated Transport Plan for Fort William, HITRANS has appointed a partnership between AECOM and Stantec to undertake the 18 month study in May 2025.
-The commission will initially involve a review, proportionate refresh and validation of the evidence-base and findings of work previously undertaken.
-This will then inform the development of the Integrated Transport Plan: a comprehensive, multi-modal plan that will establish a proposed package of interventions, priorities, direction, responsibilities, funding sources and process for change for the town of Fort William.
+To support the development of the Integrated Transport Plan for Fort William, HITRANS appointed a partnership between AECOM and Stantec to undertake the 18 month study in May 2025.
+The commission has initially involved a review, proportionate refresh and validation of the evidence-base and findings of work previously undertaken.
+This is now informing the development of the Integrated Transport Plan: a comprehensive, multi-modal plan that will establish a proposed package of interventions, priorities, direction, responsibilities, funding sources and process for change for the town of Fort William.

-A series of Frequently Asked Questions relating to the study have been developed.
-Please email FortWilliamITP@aecom.com or info@hitrans.org.uk for any further enquiries.
+A series of FAQs relating to the Fort William Integrated Transport Plan have been developed: Frequently Asked Questions Please email FortWilliamITP@aecom.com or info@hitrans.org.uk for any further enquiries.

 Study Background

-The strategic road network in Fort William suffers from reliability and resilience issues, with delays on the network impacting journey times on the A82 and A830 and also has a negative impact on the environment and public realm of the town with the A82 in particular, creating severance between different areas of the town and the towns connection with its waterfront.
+The strategic road network in Fort William suffers from reliability and resilience issues.
+Delays on the network affect journey times on the A82 and A830 and also has a negative impact on the environment and public realm of the town, with the A82 in particular creating severance between different areas of Fort William and the town’s connection with its waterfront.
 These routes also form important transport corridors serving not just Fort William but much of the northwest Highlands and Islands.

 The Fort William Strategic Transport Study (Pre-Appraisal, the Case for Change) Report was published by HITRANS in August 2018.
 This established an evidence base from which a case for change to the transport network was developed.
 As part of the study, the problems, opportunities and constraints associated with the transport network in Fort William were explored and Transport Planning Objectives (TPOs) identified to guide the development of solutions.